maxblee/clipivot/README.md

 First, I don't expect that `csvpivot` will run any faster than SQL, so if you've already loaded data into SQL, I don't think it particularly makes sense to use this tool.

-Second `csvpivot` does not have the flexibility of methods like `pandas.pivot_table`.
+Second `csvpivot` does not have the flexibility of methods like `pandas.pivot_table`, so if you have a use case where you need to calculate values over a function not supported in `csvpivot`, there isn't a great way to do that.
 (Pandas allows you to use the `aggfunc` argument to use any function for the values of the cells; `csvpivot` does not.)
+That said, if you have a function that you anticipate other people might use, please contact me and I can incorporate it into the tool.

 ## Usage Guide
 ### Logging